BackdoorAli/linux-less-persistence/SECURITY.md

 ## Ethical & Legal Use Reminder

-You must only use this software on systems you own or are explicitly authorized to assess.
+You must only use this software on systems you own or are explicitly authorised to assess.

 Users are responsible for complying with all applicable laws and regulations.